-All PCS students are offered an integrated system of support services that currently includes (through is not limited to) the following components:
+PCS students are offered an integrated system of support services, including, but not limited to the following components:

-- There is a 40-minute tutorial period two days a week in which students can work with teachers and peers on any subject they choose. - The "Get It Done" seminar enrichment period on Tuesdays is assigned and provides academic / organizational support for specific students when necessary.
-Other seminar topics offer support in social / emotional skills. - Peer Tutoring is offered during tutorial, after school or other times arranged by students. - Teachers are available for support during tutorial and at additional times. - A library is designated for supervised quiet study during students' free time and is available from the beginning of the school day until 4:30 p.m. - Teachers meet regularly in grade level teams on student case management in order to quickly identify students in need of assistance, based on grades, test scores, attendance, social/emotional, and/or other issues (e.g., behavior, environment, etc.). - Student Support Team ("SST") meets weekly to review information on students of concern and to organize support for students where appropriate, often leading to involvement of parents.
-Collaboration with other agencies in the community is sought when appropriate and necessary in order to support the student at school. - When disability is suspected, students are referred for special education evaluation, in coordination with school psychologist and North Santa Cruz Special Education Local Plan Area (SELPA).
+- There is a 40-minute tutorial period two days a week during which students in grades 7-12 can work with teachers and peers on any subject they choose. - The "Get It Done" seminar enrichment period on Tuesdays is assigned and provides academic / organizational support for specific students when necessary for students in grades 7-12.
+Other seminar topics offer support in social / emotional skills. - The AVID program will be incorporated into the 6th grade Foundations class and into 7th grade Study Skills and Technology class to provide skills development and academic tutoring during the school day as part of a firm foundation for our youngest learners. - Peer Tutoring is offered during tutorial, after school or other times arranged by students.
+Peer tutoring will be available to students in the proposed 6th grade, as well as students in grades 7-12. - Teachers are available for support during tutorial (for grades 7-12), after school and at additional times (for grades 6-12). - A library is designated for supervised quiet study during students' free time and is available from the beginning of the school day until 4:30 p.m.
+Free tutoring support is offered for all students during after school library hours.
+Both will be available for all 6th grade students.

+- Teachers meet regularly in grade level teams on student case management in order to quickly identify students in need of assistance, based on grades, test scores, attendance, social/emotional, and/or other issues (e.g., behavior, environment, etc.). - Student Support Team ("SST") meets weekly to review information on students of concern and to organize support for students where appropriate, often leading to involvement of parents.
+Collaboration with other agencies in the community is sought when appropriate and necessary in order to support the student at school.
+This support will also be available to students in the proposed 6th grade. - When disability is suspected, students are referred for special education evaluation, in coordination with school psychologist and North Santa Cruz Special Education Local Plan Area ("SELPA").
+This applies to all PCS students, including those in the proposed 6th grade.